-Your personal information is wrong.
 “If you see a name you’ve never used, a Social Security number that doesn’t belong to you or an address at which you’ve never lived, it could be a sign of fraud,” says Rod Griffin, director of public relations for Experian.

 A mistake here could be due to something as simple as a transposed number.
 It could mean your credit information has been mixed up with someone else’s.
 Or it could be a sign that someone is pretending to be you to get credit.
 How to tell the difference?
 Delve further into the details on your report to see if there is anything else suspicious.

-There are inquiries from lenders you don’t recognize.
 Credit reporting agencies are required by law to disclose the names of any companies that have obtained your credit information in the last two years.
 You don’t have to worry about “promotional” inquiries or “account review” inquiries, as those will be from companies marketing preapproved credit offers in the first case, or your current lenders reviewing your credit in the latter.
 But if there are inquiries from companies you truly don’t recognize, you’ll want to investigate.

 One more thing to keep in mind here: Sometimes the name of the company checking your credit doesn’t match the name of the place where you applied for credit.
 Retail credit is a good example.
 You may apply for an instant credit account to buy furniture at “XYZ Furniture,” for example, but the financing is handled through “ABC Financial Services” — and that’s who is listed in the inquiries section of your report.

-You find accounts listed that you never opened.
 These may be the biggest tip-off that something is really wrong.
 Only your accounts, including accounts you have cosigned or those for which you are an authorized user, should appear on your credit reports.
 Accounts that aren’t yours could be a sign that your credit information is “commingled” with someone else’s, which is something you’ll need to sort out.
 Or it could reveal that your credit has been compromised.

 Of course you can’t spot fraud on your credit reports if you don’t check them.
 At a minimum, get your credit reports once a year from each of the major credit reporting agencies: Equifax, Experian and TransUnion.
 You may be entitled to additional free copies of your reports if you live in certain states, are unemployed and looking for work — or if you believe you are a fraud victim.
 You can also use a tool like Credit.com’s free Credit Report Card to help alert you to changes in your credit report.